 A university degree can help you broaden your network and even access the ‘hidden’ jobs market.

 ‘Students develop networks at university that routinely lead to employment,’ Hahn explains.
 ‘This might be through membership of student societies and clubs, through networks with others studying in the same field, or via connections to academics.’

 ‘Any degree at Deakin also offers opportunities to round out your CV and make you more attractive to prospective employers.
 I’m talking about work experience placements and internships as well as the incredible opportunity to study overseas.’

 There’s no question a uni degree gives you an edge in the jobs market, enabling you to apply for graduate roles and career opportunities that simply aren’t accessible to non-degree holders.

 A bachelor’s degree will also pay dividends throughout your life.
 According to AMP-NATSEM’s Smart Australians income and wealth report, those with a university degree are likely to earn almost twice as much as their peers in the same industry with no university degree.
 Meanwhile, Grattan Institute research underscores the significant impact of a degree on lifetime earnings:

 A university degree also impacts employability, with the OECD’s Education at a glance 2017 report showing unemployment rates in Australia are significantly lower for those with a degree than those without.

-‘If you’re sick of studying and not sure where you want your career to go, it might be tempting not to do a bachelor’s degree,’ Walker says.
+‘If you’re sick of studying and not sure where you want your career to go, it might be tempting not to do a bachelor’s degree,’ Hahn says.

 ‘But when you look at the skills you’ll develop, the flexible nature of the learning and the impact on employability and earnings across your life, it really is hard to go past university.’